dimi-fn/Various-Data-Science-Scripts/Virtual_Env/README.md

     * Type: activate.bat
     * You will now notice the change in the start of your path in the cmd (it starts with "(venv1) C:\Users\..\"), and the virtual environment is now activated.

-        * If you type "where python", the 1st will be the venv path.
+        * If you type "*where python*", the 1st will be the venv path.
-        * If you type "*pip list*", you will only see pips of the venv (**venv pips**), which would probably be "pip" and "setuptools".
+        * If you type "`pip list`", you will only see pips of the venv (**venv pips**), which would probably be "pip" and "setuptools".
 Notice that if you "pip list" outside your venv, then you will understand the difference by viewing the list of packages installed on your system installation of Python (**global pips**).
-        * If you type "*pip freeze*", you will only see the pips of the venv that you will be installing from now on.
+        * If you type "`pip freeze`", you will only see the pips of the venv that you will be installing from now on.
 In this case, you would now be seeing nothing since you haven't installed any packages on this venv yet.

 - Now you can install pip packages, which will only be installed here, with pip install "package".